Lqz13Th/extrema_mcp_trading_agent/README.md

 This is an automated trading system based on MCP (Model Context Protocol), consisting of a Rust MCP Server and a Python LLM Agent.
 The system can:
 - Receive real-time market data (prices, open interest, etc.)
-- Use LLM (Gemini) for intelligent trading decisions
+- Use LLM (Gemini / DeepSeek) for intelligent trading decisions
 - Automatically execute position adjustments
 - Support both long and short positions (-1 to 1 position weights)
+- Support multiple LLM providers running simultaneously

 ### 🏗️ System Architecture